jdmar3/jdmar3.github.io/cv/index.md

 {% comment %}{% endcomment %}
 ## In Preparation

-- John D. Martin III, "Embedded Epistemology: How Interactive Information Systems and Interfaces Represent The Worldview of the Creators"
+- John D. Martin III, "Embedded Epistemology: How Interactive Information Systems and Interfaces Represent The Worldview of their Creators"
 - John D. Martin III, "Rapid Extraction: A Classroom Method for Effective Reading of Scientific Literature"
 - John D. Martin III, "Teaching soft skills in design: Designing a UX class to support students in the real world"